mattermost/docs/source/overview/implementation_plan.md

 A Mattermost Enterprise E20 implementation consists of the following system components:

 - **Mattermost Server**
   - The Mattermost Server is a single binary that includes the RESTful JSON web service, authentication client, authentication provider, notification service, and data management service.
-The Mattermost Server can be deployed in stand alone or high availability mode where two or more servers are clustered together using gossip protocol and a proxy server that routes traffic from client applications to healthy servers in the cluster.
+The Mattermost Server can be deployed in stand-alone or high availability mode where two or more servers are clustered together using gossip protocol and a proxy server that routes traffic from client applications to healthy servers in the cluster.
 - **Mattermost Database**
-  - A MySQL or PostgreSQL database in stand alone or high-availability configurations (master with read replicas).
+  - A MySQL or PostgreSQL database in stand-alone or high-availability configurations (master with read replicas).
 Mattermost Push Notification Service
 Hosted or on-prem service that pushes notifications to Mattermost Android and Mattermost iOS mobile applications.
 - **Mattermost Client Applications**